Hilbert space embeddings of independence tests and interaction measures of several variables: Generalized Independence tests embedded in Hilbert spaces

-The class of PDI$_{1}$ kernels in $\mathds{X}_{n}$ are slightly different from the class of CND kernels in $\mathds{X}_{n}$, the first case is more restrictive by the fact that we are assuming the $n-$symmetry of the kernel (the same issue occurs in the case $k=0$).
-A technical solution to this issue for $k\geq 1$ can be done if we replace the requirement of $n-$symmetry in Definition \ref{PDI2} by the weak property that for any partition $\pi=\{F_{1}, \ldots, F_{k}\}$ of $\{1, \ldots, n\}$ with $|\pi| =k$, the induced kernel on $\prod_{i=1}^{k}Y_{i}$ is $k-$symmetric (as in Definition \ref{PDIn}), where $Y_{i}:= \prod_{j \in F_{i}}X_{j}$.
-Under those requirements, if $k\geq 2$ this definition is equivalent at $n-$symmetry and if $k=1$ is equivalent at standard symmetry as in the definition of an CND kernel.
+The class of PDI$_{1}$ kernels in $\mathds{X}_{n}$ is slightly different from the class of CND kernels in $\mathds{X}_{n}$, the former being more restrictive solely because we assume the $n$-symmetry of the kernel (the same issue occurs in the case $k=0$).

-Unlike the case $k=n$, where we have a simple class of examples for PDI$_{n}$ kernels in $\mathds{X}_{n}$ by taking a Kronecker product of $n$ CND kernels, the situation gets more complex when dealing with other values of $k$.
-A characterization of when an arbitrary Kronecker product of kernels is SPDI$_{k}$ is presented in Section \ref{KroneckerproductsofPDIkernels}.